Ang254/Cloud-Projects/Cloud/Retrieving S3 Archives/README.md

 This project demonstrates how to retrieve archived objects stored in Amazon S3 using the AWS Management Console.

-The objective was to restore data from archival storage classes such as Glacier Flexible Retrieval and Glacier Deep Archive, making it temporarily accessible for download and use.
+The objective was to restore data from archival storage classes such as Glacier Deep Archive, making it temporarily accessible for download and use.

 ---